SimonVandenhende/Awesome-Multi-Task-Learning/README.md

 # Awesome Multi-Task Learning
-This page contains a list of papers on multi-task learning in the deep learning era.
+This page contains a list of papers on multi-task learning for computer vision.
 Please create a pull request if you wish to add anything.
-If you are interested, consider reading our recent survey paper (an update will follow soon).
+If you are interested, consider reading our recent survey paper.

 ```
 @article{vandenhende2020revisiting,